btholt/complete-intro-to-react-v4/lessons/context.md

 order: 10
 ---

 Historically I have not taught context when teaching React.
 This was for a couple reasons.
-First of all, the API they were using was still unoffical, however they standardized it in version 16.
+First of all, the API they were using was still unofficial, however they standardized it in version 16.
 Secondly, normally you don't need context; React's state is enough.
 Thirdly, the old API was bad, in my opinion.
 The new one is pretty good.

 So here we go.
 What is context?
 Context is like state, but instead of being confined to a component, it's global to your application.
 It's application-level state.
 This is dangerous.
 Avoid using context until you _have_ to use it.
 One of React's primary benefit is it makes the flow of data obvious by being explicit.
 This can make it cumbersome at times but it's worth it because your code stays legible and understandable.
 Things like context obscure it.